AlfonsMittelmeyer/python-gui-messaging/README.md

 brand-new:

+- implementation of forget() for pack layout
+- bug fixing for names which contain '-'
+- bug fxing for Special->Expert options->Code

+- bug fixing for pack layout - the pack order had changed, when pack paremeters were changed.
+Now the pack order doesn't change
 - minsize, maxsize and resizable for Main Window and Toplevel
 - saving and export of Text widget text
-- bug fixing for pack layout - the pack order had changed, when pack paremeters were changed.
-Now the pack order doesn't change

 - ttk.Notebook now available and full functioning